WaleedK2000/pakistan-stock-exchange-predictor/README.md

 ## Dataset

 The dataset used in this model was obtained from Kaggle: https://www.kaggle.com/datasets/mirfanazam/pakistan-stock-exchange-complete.
-It contains historical data of Pakistan Stock Exchange from January 2012 to December 2018.
+This dataset contains data for 314 regular stocks from 1-Jan-2018 to 31-May-2022.

 ## Usage